 3RD PONGAL BIRD COUNT & A NEW BIRDING GROUP

 The third edition of the Pongal Bird Count (15—18 January) saw enthusiastic participation by many people.
-On the first day, a new birding group, UNITED SALEM FOR BIRD LIFE (USBL) was initiated by Tamil Nadu Science Forum for bird monitoring and to have a common platform for all birders in the district.
+On the first day, a new birding group, UNITED SALEM FOR BIRD LIFE was initiated by Tamil Nadu Science Forum for bird monitoring and to have a common platform for all birders in the district.
+(Note: The group was later renamed as SALEM ORNITHOLOGICAL FOUNDATION and was officially registered in September 2017).
 During the bird walk at Kannankurichi (Mookaneri) Lake, three teams were split and they were led by Ganeshwar SV, Jagadeesan Krishnan and Murugesh Nateshan.
 Eurasian Kestrel Falco tinnunculus was recorded for the first time at the lake and a total of 149 species were recorded over the four days.
 The report was published in The Hindu and a Tamil daily–Dinakaran.
 We thank SP Saravanan and Gandhi for their support.

 (Note: The news was published on January 17th; hence it carries only 125 species)